-- a) Knowledge sharing by participating in the biennial GEF-IW Learn Conference and PEMSEA East Asian Seas Congress - b) Construction of a WPEA project portal - c) Establishment of a WPEA monitoring and evaluation reporting system - 13.
-Following the 2017-2018 annual work plans, which were developed with the three countries and approved by the Project Board, several activities have been implemented since SC13.
+- a) Knowledge sharing by participating in the biennial GEF-IW Learn Conference and PEMSEA East Asian Seas Congress - b) Construction of a WPEA project portal - c) Establishment of a WPEA monitoring and evaluation reporting system

+13. Following the 2018-2019 annual work plans, which were developed with the three countries and approved by the Project Board, several activities have been implemented since SC14.
 As the three countries have similar targets, similar activities have been implemented in the three countries and outputs from one country have been shared with the other two.
-Key project activities include: data collection from port sampling and production of annual total tuna catch estimates; research consultancies on climate change, harvest strategies, EAFM, etc. and associated review workshops; and establishment of knowledge-sharing platforms, such as the WPEA Project portal.
-Annual three-country, sub-regional workshops have been held for the selected topics to promote face-to-face information sharing and cost-effective delivery of international expertise by the invited international experts. - 14.
-Several WPEA activities have been implemented by the Secretariat in collaboration with the designated national project coordinators of each participating country.
-All activities in the annual work plan are processed as follows: - a) Convene consultation meetings to review the progress of each activity to reach targets, and develop an annual work plan and budget to move activities forward; - b) National project coordinators submit individual activity proposals to the Secretariat; and the Project Manager reviews and endorses the detailed activities and wire-transfer the activity budget to the country's official WPEA bank account; - c) National project coordinators monitor consultancies and prepare workshops; - d) Project manager leads the consultancy review workshops, refine and finalize each consultancy and produce workshop reports; and - e) Project manager reports the progress and outputs to the Project Board, UNDP, and GEF. - 15.
-For hard-to-achieve targets, the relevant activities started early in the life of the project, and constantly revisited by updating the consultancy report and reviewing the report at associated workshops.
-In addition to four workshops related to data, several other consultancies on various topics have been contracted and subsequent review workshops have been convened during 2017-2018.
-The topics include: - a) developing guidelines to adaptively manage the impacts of climate change on tuna fisheries, - b) tuna supply chain analysis, eco-labelling and certification scheme, - c) reference points and harvest control rules, - d) application of EAFM to tuna fisheries, - e) review of fisheries legislation in line with WCPFC requirements, - f) revising national tuna fishery profile, - g) updating national tuna management plan, etc.
+Key project activities include:

+- data collection from port sampling and production of annual total tuna catch estimates; - research consultancies on climate change, harvest strategies, EAFM, etc. and associated review workshops; and - establishment of knowledge-sharing platforms, such as the WPEA Project portal.

+Annual three-country, sub-regional workshops have been held for the selected topics to promote face-toface information sharing and cost-effective delivery of international expertise by the invited international experts.

+14. The Secretariat has been implementing all WPEA activities in collaboration with the designated national project coordinators in the country.
+The implementing process of each project activity is as follows:

+- a) Convene consultation meetings to review the progress of the project to reach targets, and develop an annual work plan and budget for approval by the Project Board; - b) National project coordinators submit individual activity proposals to the Secretariat ; and the Project Manager reviews and endorses the detailed activities and wire-transfers the activity budget to the country's official WPEA bank account; - c) National project coordinators implement the approved activities by monitoring consultancies and preparing workshops; - d) Project Manager leads the review workshops of consultancy outputs, and produce workshop reports with final consultancy outputs; and - e) Project Manager reports the progress and outputs to the Project Board, UNDP, and the GEF.

+15. For hard-to-achieve targets, the relevant activities started early in the life of the project, and constantly revisited by updating the consultancy reports and reviewing the reports at associated workshops.
+Since August 2018, the WPEA team in each country tried to finalize several consultancy reports through review workshops and consultation meetings.
+Key reports include:

+- a) Guidelines to adaptively manage the impacts of climate change on tuna fisheries; - b) Tuna supply chain analysis, eco-labelling and certification scheme; - c) Application of reference points and harvest control rules; - d) Application of EAFM to tuna fisheries; - e) Review of fisheries legislation in line with WCPFC requirements; - f) Update of national tuna fishery profile; and - g) Update of national tuna management plan.

-16. Key consultancy review workshops held during the last one-year are listed below:
+16. WPEA workshops and other meetings held during the last one-year are listed below: